Vice President and National Lead Women Entrepreneurs, Business Development Bank of Canada (BDC)

 Since joining The Business Development Bank of Canada — better known as BDC, Canada’s bank for entrepreneurs — in 1994, Laura Didyk has had the opportunity to work with all types of business owners, at all stages and industries, helping them access the advice and capital needed to grow and succeed.
 An ally and advocate for women business owners and leaders throughout her career, for nearly two years it has been her official job; as Vice President and National Lead, Women Entrepreneurs, Laura drives BDC’s mandate to support women entrepreneurs across the country, ensuring the strategy is integrated across the entire bank.

 She’s using her Perspectives platform to continue championing women entrepreneurs, by sharing engaging discussions about their journey, their business, and their plan for the future.

-Stay tuned for her first Q&A; in the meantime, she’s sharing why these stories are important, and how her role has changed amidst a global pandemic.
+Don’t miss these candid Q&As — or her first article, sharing why these stories are important, and how her role has changed amidst a global pandemic.

 Laura Didyk is Vice President and National Lead Women Entrepreneurs at the Business Development Bank of Canada (BDC).
 In this role, she leads the bank’s national strategy to support Canadian women entrepreneurs and ensures that strategy is integrated across the entire bank.

 Laura has always been passionate about entrepreneurship.
 Since 1994, she has held progressively senior roles at BDC across many divisions of the bank.
 From consulting and finance, to branch support and subordinate financing, Laura has worked with all types of entrepreneurs, at all stages of their business, helping them access the advice and capital needed to grow and succeed.
 Through this experience, she consistently saw one gap: a lack of women.